MortadhaHouch/nestJS_starter/README.md

   A robust starter repository for building modern, full-stack web applications.
 It combines a powerful <a href="http://nestjs.com/" target="_blank">NestJS</a> backend with a dynamic <a href="https://react.dev/" target="_blank">React</a> frontend, both written in TypeScript.
 </p>

+## Latest Update

+- Added new dependencies: `@dnd-kit/core`, `@dnd-kit/modifiers`, `@dnd-kit/sortable`, `socket.io-client`, and `uuid` in the client.
+- Updated `package.json` and `package-lock.json` for both client and server to include `@nestjs/platform-socket.io` and `@nestjs/websockets`.
+- Implemented new routes for login, signup, and kanban board in the client application.
+- **Added Kanban board functionality to the client application:**
+  - The Kanban board provides a visual project management tool with multiple columns (e.g., "To Do", "In Progress", "Done").
+  - Users can add new columns to represent different stages or categories in their workflow.
+  - Tasks (tiles) can be created and assigned to any column, representing individual work items or project tasks.
+  - Tasks can be dragged and dropped between columns to update their status or progress.
+  - The board is designed to help teams and individuals organize, prioritize, and track project tasks efficiently.
+- Introduced `TaskPriority` enum in the server for task management.

 ## Description

 This starter project provides a solid foundation for developers looking to build scalable and maintainable applications.
 It's pre-configured with a monorepo structure to manage both the server and client code in a single repository.